openstack/puppet-openstack-integration/README.md

 OpenStack Infrastructure is deploying four jobs per supported Operating System (Ubuntu and CentOS): scenario001, scenario002, scenario003, scenario004, and scenario005.
-For CentOS it is also deploying a job(scenario000) with very tiny installation.

 The manifest files under the fixtures directory is used to compose the required services for each senario.
 The manifest files under the manifests directory